 This course is a general survey and theoretical review of the definitions, causes, and consequences of deviance and social control.
 Course content includes analysis of drugs, panics, sex, media violence, emotions of society, and other such concepts.
-Prerequisites: PSY 111 and SOC 211 or CJ 215.
+Prerequisites: PSY 113 and SOC 211 or CJ 215.
+Offered on demand.